phillycommunitywireless/docs/docs/device-configs/configure-erx.md

    ![Login](../assets/images/erx/system.jpeg)
 7. The ERX will reboot using the new configuration.
 8. That's it!
 If you need to do more configuration, you can log back into the portal using the username `pcwadmin`, and a password that you can get from the project maintainers.

+## Installation Setup

+When installing the devices at a house, remember the typical setup is:

+1. eth0 serves as the passthrough for POE from an adaptor plugged into an outlet
+2. eth1 serves for the LAN port of the adapter powering the first PCW AP
+3. eth2-3 can serve for wired connections to additional APs, each of which need to be powered through POE adaptors.
+4. eth4  serves as the WAN port with passthrough POE to communicate and provide power to the rooftop Litebeam.